 But this is a column of make-believe.
 So let’s just imagine it.
 Suddenly we’d discover which golfers had a talent and instinct for visualising yardages, for playing with touch and feel, rather than relying on distances forensically pre-determined by weeks of flight analysis.
-It would be different and a good thing.
+It would be different and therefore a good thing.

 3. No Caddies

 No cleaning of clubs.
-No towel wetting.
+No corner-of-the-towel wetting.
 No unthinking provision of tee pegs and new balls.
 No reminders that it’s time to consume a calorie-consistent flapjack or half a litre of mineral-enriched, forest fruit-flavoured water.
 No repeats of favoured tips and mottos.
 No slightly-weird and needy relationship patterns.

 It’s tough suggesting that a group of good people lose a week’s wages.
 But it’s only one week.

-We want to see which players actually stand taller on their own two feet.
-And which crumble when sweet nothings are no longer whispered in their ear by those gnarly men and women who’ve seen it all before.
+We want to see which players actually stand taller on their own two feet – and which crumble when sweet nothings are no longer whispered in their ear by those gnarly men and women who’ve seen it all before.

 4. Hire clubs